 The Division of Berlin

-After World War II, Germany was divided into four occupation zones, each controlled by either the United States, Soviet Union, Great Britain, or France.
-Similarly, Berlin, the German capital, was also divided into four sectors.
-The eastern part fell under Soviet control, while the remaining three sectors were controlled by the Western Allies.
+After World War II, Germany was divided into four zones administered by the United States, Soviet Union, Great Britain and France.
+Like Moscow, the capital of Germany, Berlin was also divided into four sections.
+The eastern part of the city was occupied by the Soviet Union party, while the other three sectors were occupied by the Western Allies.

 The Berlin Wall